imsweb/staging-client-java/README.md

 ## Supported staging algorithms

+In prior versions of this library the algorithms were released in separate repositories.
+They are all now included with this library.

 ### EOD

 Extent of Disease (EOD) is a set of three data items that describe how far a cancer has spread at the time of diagnosis.
 EOD 2018 is effective for